-I was brought up in a small town in the centre of England called Rugeley.
+I grew up in a small town in the middle of England where there wasn't a lot to do.
 When I was 16, after finishing high school, I was bored over the summer so I decided to teach myself PHP.
 I wanted to make a forum for my friends and I to chat on.
-Afterwards, I realised that the product I'd been inspired by (PHPBB) was open source, so I didn't have to make my own version.
+Afterwards, I realised that the product I'd been inspired by – PHPBB – was open source, so I didn't have to make my own version.
 But I learned a lot from it.

 I'm a big proponent of self-education – or learning how to learn – and have embodied the philosophy throughout my life and career.
-I'm self taught in design, programming, infrastructure and business, and I continue to immerse myself in challenging projects and situations to improve.
+I'm self taught in design, programming, infrastructure, business, and anything else I need to know to make things.
 I learn as I make.
-I believe this is the best way to get better.
+I believe this is the most efficient way to learn.

-Over the years I've developed a "T" shaped skillset that brings all that's needed to make web software.
+Over the years I've developed a broad skillset that encompasses everything that's needed to make web software.
 Being able to make software solo comes with a bonus: speed.
 One person can work more efficiently than a team of two or three.

-Right now I'm helping startups and small teams with short deadlines to deliver measurable products on time.
-I also help them iterate and improve the product based on metrics.
+I work with startups and small teams with tight deadlines to deliver measurable products on time.
+I also help them design systems to iterate and improve the product based on feedback.